 Another factor is your changing body.
 It’s natural for the immune system to get weaker with every passing birthday—and that can leave older adults more susceptible to infections.
 Shifting hormones also chip away at the elasticity of your skin and tissues, leaving you more vulnerable to microtears that can serve as openings for bacteria.

 Finally, more older adults are moving into retirement communities, as opposed to living with family members, Dr. Dowler says.
 Living in these communal environments makes it easier for divorced or widowed adults to meet other people their own age, and many choose to have sex.

 “It’s sort of like college, except you don’t have to work or take classes,” Dr. Dowler says.

-Though many older adults are enjoying a sexual reawakening, they may not be thinking about STDs.
-This is especially true of older adults who have recently divorced or lost their spouse, and who haven’t had to talk about STDs with a new partner for a long time.
+This is especially true of older adults who have recently divorced or lost their spouse, and who haven’t had to talk about STIs with a new partner for a long time.